hackclub/hackclub/workshops/discord_bot_saveMessages/README.md

-# Hey!
-Create a discord bot that allows you to save custom messages!
+# Create a discord bot that allows you to save custom messages!

 This workshop requires that you know how to set up a hello world discord bot!
 It is REALLY easy.
 If you do not know how to create a this look at [this link](https://workshops.hackclub.com/hello_bot/).